 Conclusions

 Our model demonstrates the spatial and temporal variation in the availability of forest residue for bioenergy production.
 We did this using the location of timber harvest areas in the Canadian province of Alberta for the years 1990–2015.
-As mentioned in the Introduction, we embarked on this study to answer three questions critical to bioenergy investors and policy makers.
+We conducted this study to answer three questions critical to bioenergy investors and policy makers.
 We now discuss our findings for each of these questions in turn.

 Which areas are best for locating a potential bioenergy plant when considering residue collection and transport costs?
 We focus on the area surrounding the towns of Hinton, Edson, and Whitecourt in west-central Alberta.
 These three potential bioenergy plant locations were chosen as they host several forest products companies and are located near forest areas with substantial harvesting activity.
 For each location, we conduct sensitivity analysis on three alternative bioenergy plant capacities as measured by residue feedstock requirements: 200 Gg·yr-1, 400 Gg·yr-1, and 800 Gg·yr-1.
 For the 200 Gg·yr-1 capacity the three locations are almost indistinguishable in terms of average delivered residue cost (~ 87 $·Mg-1).
 At 400 Gg·yr-1, Edson is the low-cost location (98.6 $·Mg-1).
 At 800 Gg·yr-1, Whitecourt is clearly the low-cost location (122 $·Mg-1), however, it is important to note that the average cost of supplying an 800 Gg·yr-1 plant is over 40% greater than supplying a 200 Gg·yr-1 plant.

 How much residue volume is spread over what area?
 The residue supply areas for the Whitecourt location shown in Figure 7 suggest that if a 400 or 800 Gg·yr-1 bioenergy plant was to be constructed there would only be enough available residue to construct one plant in our study area.
-Whereas if a 200 Gg·yr-1 plant was deemed more viable, our findings suggest that two plants could be constructed in the study area – one in Whitecourt and one in Hinton.
+Whereas if a 200 Gg·yr-1 plant was deemed more viable, it is possible that two plants could be constructed in the study area – one in Whitecourt and one in Hinton.
+However, we will leave this question to a subsequent study.

 This makes for an interesting investment choice, since a single 800 Gg·yr-1 bioenergy plant would likely face an average delivered residue cost that is over 40% higher than the cost for the 200 Gg·yr-1 plants.
-Recall from above that 200 Gg·yr-1 is the appropriate scale for a pellet plant and 800 Gg·yr-1 is more representative of a biorefinery.
-Given that dried and compacted pellets are cheaper to transport than moist and bulky residues, it could be more viable to first transport residues to pellet plants, and then transport the pellets (perhaps via rail) from multiple pellet plants to a biorefinery.
+Recall from above that 200 Gg·yr-1 is intended to represent a pellet plant and 800 Gg·yr-1 is more representative of a biorefinery.
+Given that dried and compacted pellets are cheaper to transport than moist and bulky residues, it could be more viable to first transport residues to pellet plants, and then transport the pellets from multiple pellet plants to a biorefinery.
 The optimal result of this analysis will depend on the cost of pellet production relative to the cost savings (transportation and production) to the biorefinery from using pellets instead of residues.
-Although outside the scope of this work, we hope to conduct this analysis in the future.
+Although outside the scope of this work, we plan to conduct this analysis in the future.